- About ANDE

 Susannah joins ANDE with six years of experience in program management and community engagement in domestic and international start-ups and foundations committed to social good.
 Susannah’s socially focused career includes connecting a Rwandan village with the social enterprise Indego Africa, and leading ThinkImpact’s Scholars in rural South Africa, using Human Centered Design to partner with local social entrepreneurs and develop successful enterprises.
 She also lived in Liberia mapping the social enterprise and impact investing landscape.
 Most recently, she managed a program on public private partnerships in Brazil for the U.S. Department of Housing and Urban Development’s Office for International and Philanthropic Innovation.
 Finally, she engaged the community through alumni and volunteer programs for the nonprofit College Summit to increase low-income high school students’ college enrollments.
 Susannah earned a BA from the University of Virginia, and a MBA focused on Global Development and Social Entrepreneurship from the Thunderbird School of Global Management.

-Genevieve Edens, Director of Research and Impact
+Genevieve Edens, Director, Research and Impact

 Genevieve supports ANDE members to measure the social, economic, and environmental impact of small and growing businesses.
 Before ANDE, Genevieve spent several years living in Tanzania working for the coffee importer Sustainable Harvest, sourcing coffee from smallholder farmers for specialty coffee markets.
 Genevieve also conducted research for ACDI/VOCA on food security and grain markets in Zimbabwe, and conducted research at the Kellogg School of Management at Northwestern University on cultural differences in charitable giving.
 Genevieve has an MBA from the George Washington University, and a B.A. from Wesleyan University.

-Jenny Everett, Deputy Director
+Jenny Everett, Managing Director

 In her capacity as Deputy Director, Jenny has overseen the launch of Regional Chapters in Brazil, Central America/Mexico, East Africa, East and Southeast Asia, India, South Africa and West Africa and currently manages ANDE’s international team.
 Jenny has close to twenty years of experience in the private and non-profit sectors.
 Prior to ANDE, she was the Senior Program Manager, Membership and Individual Donors at Hispanics in Philanthropy.
 She has also worked with DoubleClick in San Francisco and the Concha y Toro winery in Santiago, Chile.
 During business school, she worked with Agora Partnerships in Nicaragua, Enterprise Solutions for Poverty in New York, and Investors’ Circle in San Francisco.
 She currently serves on the Boards of the DC Social Innovation Project and First Access, and is a former Pipeline Fellow.
 She has an MBA from the NYU Stern School of Business and a BA in Latin American Studies from Davidson College.

-Lauren Farello, Membership Program Coordinator
+Lauren Farello, Senior Membership Coordinator

 Lauren joined ANDE as the Membership Program Coordinator in August 2015.
 She recently returned from a year abroad teaching English to elementary and high school students near Seville, Spain.
 Previously, she was at the Golden Triangle Business Improvement District in DC where she worked closely with members as the Project Coordinator, and before as an intern.
 She has also interned with the Department of State, Women’s Foreign Policy Group, California Assemblymember Betsy Butler, and i-ACT.
 She graduated summa cum laude in December 2013 with a BA in International Affairs and a minor in Spanish from George Washington University.

-Norka Hilario, Finance and Operations Manager
+Norka Hilario, Finance Manager

 Norka joined ANDE in June 2016 to serve as the Finance and Operations Manager.
 She is a Financial Management Specialist with more than 10 years of experience managing International development programs.
 Before joining ANDE she was a Senior Finance and Contract Analyst at Abt Associates, where she managed financial and contractual operations for a variety of donor funded programs in Asia, Africa and Latin America.
 In this role she was responsible for overall program financial management to include budgeting, cost analysis, profit calculation, invoice and revenue reconciliations, as well as subcontract management and negotiations.
 She earned her Bachelor of Science in Political Science from the George Washington University.